Mockingbird422/fuzz/README.md

 1. How confident are we that we found _a_ match for each observation?
 Plot histogram of predicted probabilities over all observations in the messy data.
 2. How confident are we that we found _the_ match for one observation?
 Plot histogram of predicted probabilities over all observations in the clean data.

+# TODO

+As an alternative to using row numbers in the output file we should also allow for specifying id columns.

 # Constructing Random Subsample

     head -n 1 foreclosures/full_data.csv > batch.csv